Democrats accuse oil companies of 'rip off' on gas prices | Headlines

 - United States

-House Democrats on Wednesday accused oil companies of ''ripping off the American people” and putting profits before production as Americans suffer from ever-increasing gasoline prices amid the war in Ukraine.
+House Democrats on Wednesday accused oil companies of ''ripping off the American people” and putting profits before production as Americans suffer from ever-increasing gasoline prices during the war in Ukraine.

 Oil executives, testifying before Congress for the second time in six months, responded that oil is a global market and that oil companies don't dictate prices.

+Facing sharp questions from Democrats, Wirth, ExxonMobil CEO Darren Woods and other executives said their companies have no plans to halt payments of dividends to stockholders or to restrict stock buybacks that have enriched shareholders and company executives.
+The six companies at the hearing recorded USD77 billion in profits last year, they testified.

-The hearing comes as President Joe Biden has ordered the release of 1 million barrels of oil per day from the nation's strategic petroleum reserve for six months, a bid to control energy prices that have spiked after the United States and allies imposed steep sanctions on Russia over its invasion of Ukraine.
-The national average gas price was $4.16 a gallon for regular on Wednesday, up from $2.87 a year ago, according to AAA.
+The hearing comes as President Joe Biden has ordered the release of 1 million barrels of oil per day from the nation's strategic petroleum reserve for six months in a bid to control energy prices, which have spiked as the United States and its allies have imposed steep sanctions on Russia over its invasion of Ukraine.
+The national average gas price was USD4.16 a gallon for regular on Wednesday, up from USD2.87 a year ago, according to AAA.

-Biden and other Democrats have blamed Russian President Vladimir Putin and the U.S. oil industry, citing reports that oil companies have made record profits in recent months, as prices have risen following Russia's invasion of Ukraine.
+Biden and other Democrats have blamed Russian President Vladimir Putin and the U.S. oil industry for the increase, citing reports that oil companies have made record profits in recent months as prices have risen following Russia's invasion of Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)